Was Napoleon Hill Wrong?

-In today’s lesson you will learn what I believe to be the foundation to all personal and professional achievement.
+In today’s lesson, you will learn what I believe to be the foundation of all personal and professional achievement.
 One of my favorite books is Think and Grow Rich by Napoleon Hill.
-In this book he said, “Desire is the starting point of all achievement.”
-For many years I believed that to be true.
-But over the last couple years, I have begun to question whether desire really is the starting point.
-Yes, it is absolutely essential, but is there something that precedes it—something that actually is the foundation to achieving success?
+In this book, he said, “Desire is the starting point of all achievement.”
+For many years, I believed that to be true.
+But over the last couple of years, I have begun to question whether desire really is the starting point.
+Yes, it is absolutely essential, but is there something that precedes it?
+Something that actually is the foundation to achieving success?

 Is Desire Enough?